enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-sortbycount.md

 { "_id": "Water", "count": 32 }
 ```

 As you can see in the output of the example above, there is a `null` field with a count of `344`.
-Those are the documents(pokémon) without a `secondType` field and are counted as well.
+Those are the documents(pokémon) without a `secondType` field and they are counted as well.

 Next, we can use the `$match` aggregation stage to only match documents of a certain `type` and perform the `$sortByCount: "$secondType"` for documents that match our specified `type`.